MatrixWizard/tsamys-secret-rolls/README.md

 Future Plans:
 - Add More options for when to apply the blind roll
 - Add More types of rolls to apply blind roll to
+- Add Ability to apply to specific actors (added v0.4)
+- Add Support for more systems

 Credits:
 - Cilise: Added support for Perception (pf2e)